bingeli1212/nitrile-preview/doc/DOC-symbols.md

 - The "fourier" package is not safe to use.
 When included many other symbols will disappear.

 - The "stmaryrd" package is save to include.
+However, it is not included because it redefines "\bigtriangleup" and "\bigtriangledown" such that it looks too big.

 - So far the symbols "pentagon", "PENTAGON", and "hexagon" does not work on LATEX side.
 The ``\pentagon`` and ``\hexagon`` commands